Buckwheat Bread (Vegan, Gluten Free Recipe)

 Yes!
 Not only is it less processed, it provides more fiber, protein, and nutrients.
 It’s an excellent source of magnesium and manganese, plus it’s a complete protein that contains all eight essential amino acids!
 It’s naturally gluten-free too.

-Buckwheat flour is not a 1:1 substitution for wheat-based flour.
+Buckwheat flour is not a 1:1 substitution for regular wheat-based bread flour or all purpose flour.
 The end result may not come out right, or be very dense.
 It’s best to only substitute 25 percent of wheat flour with buckwheat flour.

-Yes!
-Despite its name, buckwheat is safe for those with celiac disease.
-It’s not related to wheat at all and is actually a pseudocereal.
+You might be wondering if there is gluten in buckwheat bread flour, since “wheat” is in its name.
+But despite its name, buckwheat has no gluten and is safe for those with celiac disease.
+It’s not related to wheat at all and is actually a pseudocereal or a seed that acts like a grain!

 Sprouted buckwheat bread is perfect for freezing!
 Let it cool to room temperature before slicing.
 You don’t want to freeze the loaf of bread without slicing it, since then you won’t be able to defrost individual pieces as needed.